hippomundo/coding-test/README.md

 Below are the requirements for the test.
 You can use any tools or libraries you want, but make sure to document your choices in the CHANGES.md file.

-- Send us a message on Upwork to let us know that you're starting the test.
+- Send us a message on the recruitment platform to let us know that you're starting the test.

 - Fork this project and make your fork private.